awsdocs/amazon-workdocs-user-guide/doc_source/client_folders.md

 1. For **Actions**, choose **More\.\.\.**, **Rename**\.

 1. Enter the new name, then press the Enter key\.

+When you are signed in to the Amazon WorkDocs site, you can sort documents by name, owner, and other attributes\.
+Use the dropdown arrows in the menu above your documents to do so\.
+If you have permissions, you can also move folders or files to other folders by following these steps\.

 **To move a folder or file**